LibreELEC/documentation/development/build-basics.md

 PROJECT=Generic ARCH=x86_64 make image
 ```

-This will compile the `Generic` build `PROJECT` for the `x86_64` arch, and `make image` will generate an .img.gz file that can be written to USB/SD media for installation, and a .tar file that can update an existing installtion (.img.gz files can also be used for updates, but .tar files are faster).
+This will compile the `Generic` build `PROJECT` for the `x86_64` arch, and `make image` will generate an .img.gz file that can be written to USB/SD media for installation, and a .tar file that can update an existing installation (.img.gz files can also be used for updates, but .tar files are faster).

 It is not uncommon for first-time builds to take 6-8 hours due to the number of sources that must be downloaded.
 Once the build completes the finished image files will be in the `~/LibreELEC.tv/target/` directory.